-Stop use of force in occupied Kashmir: UN
+Stop use of force in Occupied Kashmir: UN

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GENEVA/NEW DELHI: A United Nations report has accused India of having used excessive force in occupied Kashmir to kill and wound civilians since 2016, as it called for an international inquiry into the accusations of rights violations.
+GENEVA/NEW DELHI: A United Nations report has accused India of having used excessive force in Occupied Kashmir to martyr and wound civilians since 2016, as it called for an international inquiry into the accusations of rights violations.

 The first UN report on human rights in Indian-occupied Kashmir focuses mainly on serious violations in the region from July 2016 to April 2018.
 Activists estimate that up to 145 civilians were martyred by security forces and up to 20 civilians martyred by armed groups in the same period, it said.